jooonior/tf2-how-to-record-depth/guide/setup.md

 &#128204; All file paths in this guide prefixed with `\` begin in this folder.

+I've decided to include ffmpeg and ffplay in the download because officially only source code is provided.
+If you want to get newer versions, see the [official website](https://ffmpeg.org/), they link places where you can download it.

 ### ReShade

 Post-processing injector that lets us modify the image output of the game.